• Skip to primary navigation

 Use various containers to serve panna cotta.

 For an elegant dinner party, serve it in stemmed wine glasses.
-Shot glasses are perfect for a ladies' luncheon, and small jars or juice glasses are great for a weekday dinner or casual get-together.
+Shot glasses are perfect for a ladies luncheon, and small jars or juice glasses are great for a weekday dinner or casual get-together.

-Pour the panna cotta into serving glasses, cover with plastic wrap and refrigerate it.
+Pour the panna cotta into serving glasses, cover with plastic wrap, and refrigerate it.

-Before serving, top it with 2-3 teaspoons raspberry sauce.
+Before serving, top it with 2-3 teaspoons of raspberry sauce.
 Garnish with additional berries and a mint leaf.

 Panna cotta in a jar with raspberry sauce on top.
 Jar is on a plate.